 Visiting the beach during the spring is a totally different experience than visiting during the summer.
 The weather was absolutely fantastic with highs in the upper 70s and lows in the 60s.
 Pensacola is one of those cities that always has a breeze so the lows were definitely a bit chilly, especially in the shade.
 I really love visiting this time of year because the hotel rates are a little lower and the crowds are better on the beaches and at the restaurants.

 Where to Stay–

 The Margaritaville is a full-service hotel with a nice restaurant overlooking the Gulf.
-We enjoyed breakfast several days and a few cocktails in their bar in the evenings.
+We enjoyed breakfast on several days and a few cocktails in their bar in the evenings.

-Once the weather warms up, the Margaritaville also has a beach bar called The Landshark next door.
+The Margaritaville also has a beach bar called The Landshark next door.

 Where to Eat & Drink–